What do Shannon-type Inequalities, Submodular Width, and Disjunctive Datalog have to do with one another?: Degree-Aware width parameters and algorithms

 \edefn ({\sf da} stands for ``degree-aware'', and {\sf eda} for ``entropic degree-aware''.)
 The following relationships hold between these four quantities. \bprop For any query $Q$ with degree constraints

 The quantities $\edafhtw(Q)$ and $\dasubw(Q)$ are not comparable.
-The gap between the two sides of any of the above four inequalities can be made arbitrarily large by some input. \eprop \bp We prove that $\edafhtw(Q)$ and $\dasubw(Q)$ are incomparable.
+The gap between the two sides of any of the above four inequalities can be made arbitrarily large by some input. \eprop \bp The inequalities above follow from~\eqref{eqn:dafhtw}-\eqref{eqn:edasubw}, Lemma~\ref{lmm:minimax:maximin} and the fact that $\overline\Gamma^*_n \subseteq \Gamma_n$.
+Next we prove that $\edafhtw(Q)$ and $\dasubw(Q)$ are incomparable.
 Let $\zy$ denote the Zhang-Yeung query defined in the proof of Theorem~\ref{thm:glvv:not:tight}.
-Add one additional relation $R_\calV$ to the query, with very large relation size bound $N_\calV$.
+Add one additional relation $R_\calV$ to the query, with a very large relation size bound $|R_\calV| \geq N^4$, where $N$ is the one used in the proof of Theorem~\ref{thm:glvv:not:tight}.
 Call the resulting query $\zy^+$.
-Then, for this query $\edasubw(\zy^+) = \edafhtw(\zy^+) < \dasubw(\zy^+)=\dafhtw(\zy^+)$.
+Because $\zy^+$ has one relation $R_\calV$ involving all the variables $\calV$, it has only one non-redundant tree decomposition $(T, \chi)$ and $(T, \chi)$ has only one bag containing all the variables, i.e. $V(T) = \{t\}$ and $\chi(t) = \calV$.
+Therefore,

+The equalities above follow from the fact that $\zy^+$ has only one non-redundant tree decomposition with only one bag.
+The inequality follows from the proof of Theorem~\ref{thm:glvv:not:tight}.
 In fact, with the gap amplification trick we showed in the proof of Theorem~\ref{thm:glvv:not:tight}, we can show that there are queries for which the gap is as large as one wants.

 On the other hand, for the $4$-cycle query $C_4$, we show in Example~\ref{ex:4:cycle:edasubw} that $2\log N = \edafhtw(C_4) > 3/2\log N = \dasubw(C_4)$. \ep